The Bankrate promise

 - Projected financial statements and/or a financial plan for the future.

 - SBA forms: The SBA has its own application forms you must complete, depending on the loan.
-For example, 7(a) loans require form 1919 and form 1920.
+For example, 7(a) loans require Form 1919, Form 1920 and Form 413, which is the applicant’s personal financial statement.
 You can download these from the SBA’s website.